aliglara/capstone-c1-DA/deliverables/EDA_homeless_pop/EDA_homeless_pop.md

 **The dataset was stored on my Heroku server to brush up on SQL coding.
 However, the original csv files are available in the GitHub repository.
 Click on -> ([link](https://github.com/aliglara/capstone-c1-DA/tree/main/data))**

-## US population and homeless populatio information
+## US population and homeless population information

 ### Grabbing and combining datasets
 Let's combine the information from the Census.gov and HUC dataset using a SQL

 <div>
 <table border="1" class="dataframe">